rymane/katacoda-scenarios/CI/step5.md

 With Github Actions, we can easily set up a CI/CD environment to automate our Software workflow by building, testing, and deploying our code right in Github.

+**Note:** The following part needs to be set up with your own Github repository.
+If you do not want to connect your Github to this Katacoda environment we recommend that you do this part locally on your own machine.

 Start by creating a folder in `/katacoda-scenarios/` called `.github` by using the command `mkdir .github`{{execute}}.
 Change directory in to the `.github` folder: `cd .github`{{execute}}
 In the `.github` folder, create a new folder called `workflows`: `mkdir workflows`{{execute}}.